Written by Greg Ellifritz

 “If I get stopped by a cop in a state where I have no legal duty to inform police that I am carrying a gun, is it safer to preemptively tell the cop about my concealed weapon or is it better not to volunteer that information?”

 This topic is a hotbed of controversy in the gun world.
 There are experts who fall on both sides of the issue.
-Here are my thoughts from the perspective of a cop who has been on the job for more than 23 years and who has stopped hundreds of people with concealed carry licenses.
+Here are my thoughts from the perspective of a retired cop who spent 25 years on the job and who has stopped lots of people with concealed carry licenses.
 Please be advised that this is not legal advice.
-I am not a lawyer.
 I am not your lawyer.
 If you want legal advice, you’ll have to go elsewhere.

 Here are my thoughts on the issue…